 I am a Ted Scripps Fellow in Environmental Journalism at the University of Colorado, Boulder, for the 2020-2021 academic year.
 As a fellow, I am studying health disparities in vulnerable communities in the Denver metro region and elsewhere in Colorado, with the goal of untangling the health effects of air pollution and early-life exposure to oil and gas emissions.
 (Read more about my fellowship experience here.)

-Prior to this, I co-founded and served as managing editor of Sapiens, an award-winning digital magazine that covers anthropology and archaeology for the general public.
+Prior to this, I was the founding managing editor of Sapiens, an award-winning digital magazine that covers anthropology and archaeology for the general public.
 From 2015 until August 2020, I led Sapiens’ editorial team and oversaw the production of hundreds of stories on topics ranging from Holocaust archaeology, schizophrenia, and fracking to language preservation, cultural appropriation, and the COVID-19 pandemic.
 Before I took on that role, I spent more than a decade as a freelance science journalist, specializing in health and the environment.
 My work has been published in outlets such as Audubon, Nature, New Scientist, Science, Science News for Students and The New York Times, and I spent time as a health columnist for both the Los Angeles Times and The Washington Post.

 I’ve covered topics ranging from the aftermath of the 2010 Gulf oil spill to the health of Mongolian reindeer herds.
 Two of my favorite areas to write about are innovations that solve humanitarian problems and the surprising biological adaptations that enable organisms to thrive in extreme environments.
 My reporting adventures have taken me wading through quicksand, hiking across the Alaskan tundra, trailing undercover drug agents and exploring otherworldly marine life at the bottom of the ocean through the eyes of a submersible robot.